rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

   },
 ```

-The plugin comes with a configuration file to be placed in the `custom/configs` folder, inside it we find a table ==linters_by_ft== where you can enter the *linters* for the languages used for development.
+The plugin has a configuration file to be placed in the `custom/configs` folder.
+Inside it we find a table ==linters_by_ft== where you can enter the *linters* for the languages used for development.

 ```lua title="lint.lua"
 require("lint").linters_by_ft = {